Trust Directors (Trustees)

 Appointed: 6th May 2019.
 Member of the Resources and Appointments and Renumeration Committees.

-Louise started out in new product development before working as an economist in Her Majesty’s Treasury (HMT).
-Louise has been Head of Operations for a Private Equity House and a Non-Executive Director of one of the largest nursing agencies in the UK.
-Louise now works as a private strategy consultant and coach to Boards and senior executives.
+Alison (Louise) started out in new product development before working as an economist in Her Majesty’s Treasury (HMT).
+She has been Head of Operations for a Private Equity House and a Non-Executive Director of one of the largest nursing agencies in the UK.
+She now works as a private strategy consultant and coach to Boards and senior executives.
 This has included working with a public sector pension fund to assist in the development of the strategy that led to the creation of a £10bn fund.
-Louise has three businesses: One is Disruptive Coaching, aimed at helping individuals and teams to develop and evolve.
+She has three businesses: One is Disruptive Coaching, aimed at helping individuals and teams to develop and evolve.
 The second is Double Bubble Coaching, which designs and produces products that ease conversations between adults and children.
 Her third business is Neuroconomy, which provides consultancy services based on expertise from a number of different sectors and academic disciplines.
-Louise has an Honours degree in Economics, a Masters degree in Finance and is currently studying for another Masters Degree in the Psychology and Neuroscience of Mental Health at Kings College London.
+She has an Honours degree in Economics, a Masters degree in Finance and is currently studying for another Masters Degree in the Psychology and Neuroscience of Mental Health at Kings College London.
 She is trained as a children’s mindfulness teacher.